-This fact is especially curious because, in the modern Russian school, there is probably no longer such a persistent propaganda of revolutionary values that was being brought down on Soviet students in the 1980s.
+This fact is especially curious because, in the modern Russian school, there is probably no longer such persistent propaganda of revolutionary values that was being brought down on Soviet pupils in the 1980s.
 Those who are now over forty, of course, still perfectly remember that they are "young Leninists", the former Octobrists, the pioneers and the Komsomol members who "are faithful to the cause of Lenin," and that in general the entire Russian history began on October 25, 1917, and a thousand years before, it has been just the era of dreary vegetation, hopelessness, slavery, exploitation, and oppression of the peasants and proletarians by the landowners, bourgeois, cruel tsarism and its secret police.
 Monuments to Lenin, of course, are still largely unharmed in Russia, but they are unlikely today to be such unconditional symbols of the era as they were thirty years ago, and it is unlikely that newlyweds every Saturday rush to lay flowers on their pedestals.
 At the same time, Russian youth of school age showed itself on March 26 as a very active part of the protest masses.

 This means that the revolutionary consciousness is not formed at all by the summary of the communist Talmud in the Lenin's school notebook, not by the marching along the schoolyard in the pioneer dress, not by the rhetoric about the cruiser Aurora, and by the compulsory arguments in the essays about the unprecedented breakthrough in the history of mankind committed by the October revolution.
-The events of March 26 showed clearly that the protest consciousness appears under the influence of the political, social and economic situation, which hundreds and thousands of young people who hardly ever wrote essays on the "most human person" Lenin, who in October 1917 overthrew the Provisional Government and "brought humanity to the road leading to happiness".
+The events of March 26 showed clearly that the protest consciousness appears under the influence of the political, social and economic situation, which brought to city squares hundreds and thousands of young people who hardly ever wrote essays on the "most human person" Lenin, who in October 1917 overthrew the Provisional Government and "brought humanity to the road leading to happiness".
 If you believe Russian economists, the crisis will only continue to worsen, and therefore, according to some observers, the Russian spring of 2017 really can become hot.